Portable Long Service Leave Scheme For The Community Services Industry Is Now A Reality!

-The Community Services Industry (Portable Long Service Leave) Bill 2019, will go before Parliament for its second reading, debate and then vote.
+The Community Services Industry (Portable Long Service Leave) Bill 2019, has now been passed and will ensure the establishment of the scheme.

-Share this message with your colleagues and friends who work in the Social and Community Services Industry.
+You can also like our Facebook page and share our post on this great news with your colleagues and friends who work in the Social and Community Services Industry.

 On 14 February 2020, the Queensland Parliamentary Committee , released its report on the Community Services Industry (Portable Long Service Leave) Bill 2019.

 There was just one recommendation, that the Bill be passed.